hl7ch/ch-lab-report/input/pagecontent/profiles.md

 * [CH LAB Observation Results: eGFR - MDRD Profile](StructureDefinition-ch-lab-observation-egfr-mdrd.html)\
 Renal function can be determined by laboratory measurement of serum creatinine, from which the estimated glomerular (eGFR_MDMR) filtration rate can be calculated.

-Renal function can be determined by laboratory measurement of serum creatinine, from which the estimated glomerular (eGFR_MDMR) filtration rate can be calculated.

 * [CH LAB Observation Results: eGFR - CKD-EPI(ASR) Profile](StructureDefinition-ch-lab-observation-egfr-ckd-epi.html)\
-Renal function can be determined by laboratory measurement of serum creatinine, from which the estimated glomerular (eGFR_CKD_EPI) filtration rate can be calculated.
+Renal function can be determined by laboratory measurement of serum creatinine and serum cystatin C, from which the estimated glomerular (eGFR_CKD_EPI) filtration rate can be calculated.

 <!--